brillout/goldpage/docs/readme.template.md

 are server-side routes:
 when navigating from `/hello/jon` to `/hello/alice`
-the browser terminates the current page `/hello/jon` and starts a new page at `/hello/alice`, as if you would close the `/hello/jon` tab and open a new tab `/hello/alice`.
+the browser terminates the current `/hello/jon` page and starts a new page at `/hello/alice`, as if you would close your `/hello/jon` browser tab and open a new tab at `/hello/alice`.
 It is the server that does the job of mapping URLs to pages and the browser is not involved in the routing process.

 ###### Browser-side Routing

-HTML5 introduced a new browser API `history` that allows to manipulate the browser URL history enabling browser-side routing: when navigating from `/previous-page` to `/next-page`, instead of terminating the current page `/previous-page` and starting a new page at `/next-page`, the current page `/previous-page` is preserved, its URL changed to `/next-page` (with `history.pushState()`), and the content of `/next-page` is rendered to the DOM replacing the DOM of `/previous-page`.
+HTML5 introduced a new browser API `history` that allows you to manipulate the browser URL history.
+This enables browser-side routing: when navigating from `/previous-page` to `/next-page`, instead of terminating the current page `/previous-page` and starting a new page at `/next-page`, the current page `/previous-page` is preserved, its URL changed to `/next-page` (with `history.pushState()`), and the content of `/next-page` is rendered to the DOM replacing the DOM of `/previous-page`.

-Server-side routing is simpler than browser-side routing and server-side routing should be used when possible.
+Server-side routing is simpler than browser-side routing.
+Whenever possible, server-side routing should be used instead of browser-side rendering.

 But if server-side routing is not an option, you can opt to do browser-side routing.
 You can do browser-side routing by
 [taking control over rendering](!VAR|ANCHOR CONTROL_RENDERING).

-Example of a React app doing browser-side routing with React Router:
+For example,
+if you use React,
+you can do browser-side rendering by taking control over rendering in order to add React Router:

 ~~~js
 !INLINE /examples/react-router/render/renderToDom.js